 - In Julie Orringer's short story "Stars of Motown Shining Bright," the main character — on the road with someone who is trying to drag her into a scheme she doesn't like — decides not to get out and hitch a ride home.

 "She imagined herself standing beside the highway in her short white skirt.
 It seemed like an image from a slasher movie."

-- Strange Frequency: One episode/story ("My Generation") features both forms: Wheeler (a driver Serial Killer that kills hitchhikers) and Walker (a straight version of the trope).
-Their Trigger happens to be music (Grunge Rock for Wheeler and old-school Rock and Roll for Walker — if someone likes those genres, they are immediate targets), trying to kill each other and, when they wreck the car they are in, doing casual conversation on their killing methods as an old man that was passing by with his RV helps them fix the car... and soon after going on the road and thinking of teaming up, the car's brakes malfunction and they crash fatally.
-Turns out that the old man is a third Serial Killer, one that has a modus operandi of sabotaging vehicles... and his trigger is people who don't like Big-Band music.
+- Strange Frequency: One episode/story ("My Generation") features both forms: Wheeler (a driver Serial Killer that kills hitchhikers) and Walker (a Hostile Hitchhiker played straight).
+They focus on music (Grunge Rock for Wheeler and old-school Rock and Roll for Walker — if someone likes those genres, they are immediate targets), trying to kill each other and, when they wreck the car they are in, doing casual conversation on their killing methods as an old man that was passing by with his RV helps them fix the car... and soon after going on the road and thinking of teaming up, the car's brakes malfunction and they crash fatally.
+Turns out that the old man is a third Serial Killer, one that has a modus operandi of sabotaging vehicles... if you don't like Big-Band music.

-- Masters of Horror featured an episode, "Pick Me Up", that was apparently a remake of the Strange Frequency episode.
-Wheeler is a truck driver who kills hitchers that he picks up, Walker is a hitchhiker who kills people that pick him up.
-Neither of them use music as a trigger, it adds a Final Girl character, and the third serial killer in this scenario becomes two ambulance drivers.
+- Masters of Horror featured an episode, "Pick Me Up", where Wheeler is a truck driver who kills hitchers that he picks up, and Walker is a hitchhiker who kills people that pick him up.
+The third serial killer in this scenario is a pair of ambulance drivers.